skrey/yellow-extensions/features/help/en/troubleshooting.md

 ---
-Title: Server configuration
+Title: Troubleshooting
 ---
-Here's how to set up different web servers.
+Here's how to fix errors and server problems.

 ## Apache